JetBrains/resharper-unity/readme.md

 Event functions:

 * [Event functions](https://docs.unity3d.com/Manual/EventFunctions.html) and fields implicitly used by Unity are marked with an icon in the gutter.
+* Empty event functions are marked as dead code, with a Quick Fix to remove the method.
 * When [Solution Wide Analysis](https://www.jetbrains.com/help/resharper/2016.2/Code_Analysis__Solution-Wide_Analysis.html) is enabled, implicitly used fields and event functions are marked as in use.
 Fields are highlighted if they aren't accessed in your code.

   <img src="docs/field_not_accessed.png" width="442">